 In either case, public interaction with other people’s statuses should be minimal.
-We’ve all seen the thirsty like cascades that any moderately attractive woman gets when she posts a basic pic of herself in a dress or bikini.
+We’ve all seen the thirsty “like cascades” any moderately attractive woman gets when she posts a basic pic of herself in a dress or bikini.
 Those “likes” are obvious demonstrations of lower value and should be avoided.
-I’d love to omit this paragraph but these things happen all the time.
+I’d love to omit this paragraph as being bloody obvious but these things happen all the time.
+I rarely use social media and even I see them.
+Facebook and Instagram appear to be the worst platforms for these things.
 When I hear girls talking about them I like to poke fun at their interest in lame guys who are creeping on them online all day.
 Usually this gets laughs and good engagement.

 Most guys I know seem to choose neither strategy.
 They use social media way too much.
 They post dumb shit that demonstrates lower value.
 They toss off thirsty “likes” and compliments.
 They’re promiscuous, unconscious users who don’t integrate any strategy into what they do, and in the process they waste their effort.
 Don’t be those guys.
 Most of the guys I work with, especially the ones who aren’t getting ahead, do this.